DevExpress-Examples/reporting-react-integrate-end-user-designer/Readme.md

 ### Server

-In the *ServerSideApp* folder, run the following command:
+In the *ServerSideApp/ServerSideApp* folder, run the following command:

 ```